jamiehumphries/blanche/README.md

 > @Blanche great

-\* _If you specify a Tier and a League, the Tier has priority and inconsistencies between the two are ignored._
+\* _If you specify a Tier and a League, the Tier takes priority and inconsistencies between the two are ignored._

 ## Issues